trento-project/wanda/guides/specification.md

     warning_message: Warning!
 ```

-The outcome of the interpolation is available in `ExpectationEvaluation` inside the API response, the same field that the `failure_message` is sent.
+The outcome of the interpolation is available in `ExpectationEvaluation` inside the API response, in the `failure_message` field.

 ## Expression Language